iromaner3/IBM_Data_Science_Capstone/README.md

 1. Collect data from various sources, either through API or Web Scraping
 2. Perform data wrangling to improve data quality
 3. Utilize _SQL_ to get information from the processed data
-4. Perform exploratory data analysis (EDA) to see attribute relationships
+4. Perform exploratory data analysis (EDA) to visualize data and see attribute relationships
 5. Create a Machine Learning (ML) model predicting the success of a launch
 6. Create dashboards and present final results through a Powerpoint presentation